Fetasalyt/TCAMpy/docs/API.rst

    :undoc-members:
    :show-inheritance:

-The 'TModel' class for model creation and exexution
+The 'TModel' class for model creation and execution
 ---------------------------------------------------

 .. autoclass:: TCAMpy.TModel